Parks Australia

 The Director of National Parks (DNP) is committed to building a positive and proactive child safe culture to support child safety and wellbeing.
 It endeavours to ensure children and young people feel safe, supported and respected, and that their rights, needs and interests are met.

-The DNP believes it is the shared responsibility of all employees who work within Parks Australia to keep children and young people safe, and commits to protecting and safeguarding children and young people by:
+The DNP believes it is the shared responsibility of all employees who work at Parks Australia Division (PAD) within the Department of Climate Change, Energy, the Environment and Water (DCCEEW), to keep children and young people who visit our locations safe.

 • creating policies and procedures to protect children and young people